Rick Lovato

-Richard Peter Lovato Jr. (born September 9, 1992) is an American football long snapper for the Philadelphia Eagles of the National Football League (NFL).
-He played college football at Old Dominion.
+Richard Peter Lovato Jr. (born September 9, 1992) is an American former professional football long snapper.
+He played college football for the Old Dominion Monarchs.
 Lovato was signed by the Chicago Bears as an undrafted free agent in 2015.
-He has also played for the Green Bay Packers and Washington Redskins.
+Lovato was the long snapper for the Philadelphia Eagles from 2017 to 2024 and won Super Bowl LII and Super Bowl LIX with them.
+He also played for the Green Bay Packers, Washington Redskins, and Los Angeles Chargers.

-Early years
+Early life

 Lovato was born in Neptune Township, New Jersey, the son of Rick and Maureen Lovato.
 He attended Middletown High School South in Middletown, New Jersey, where he started long snapping as a freshman.
 He also saw time at center and on the defensive line.

 College career

 Lovato played college football for the Old Dominion Monarchs football team from 2011 to 2014.
 He appeared in all 50 games as the Monarchs’ long snapper.

+Lovato was the first player from Old Dominion to play in the National Football League.

 Professional career

 Chicago Bears

-After going undrafted in the 2015 NFL Draft, Lovato signed with the Chicago Bears on May 3, 2015.
+After going undrafted in the 2015 NFL draft, Lovato signed with the Chicago Bears on May 3, 2015.
 On August 30, 2015, he was released by the Bears.